Sell vs. Sale: Difference Between Sell and Sale

 • Sell is a verb.

-• It is used to give something in exchange for money.
+• It means to give something in exchange for money.

 SELL Examples: